 The audio output is calculated in very small chunks at regular time intervals.
-The buffer size determines the size of these chunks and hence the amount of constant delay that is introduced between pressing a note and its sound being heard through your audio interface, termed the
+The buffer size determines the size of these chunks and hence, together with the sample rate, the amount of constant delay that is introduced between pressing a note and its sound being heard through your audio interface, termed the latency.